CyVerse-learning-materials/foss/before/main.rst

 |Home_Icon2|_
 `Learning Center Home <http://learning.cyverse.org/>`_

-**Before you arrive**
+**Before FOSS Starts**
 ==========

-Please endeavor to complete the `pre-workshop setup <../before/installation.html>`_ before arriving at FOSS.
+Please endeavor to complete the `pre-FOSS setup <../before/installation.html>`_ before arriving at FOSS.

-The workshop will be run under a `Code of Conduct <../getting_started/code_of_conduct.html>`_.
-Please familiarize yourself with it prior to your arrival.
+FOSS runs under a `Code of Conduct <../getting_started/code_of_conduct.html>`_.
+Please familiarize yourself with it.

-There will be a webinar one week before camp to help answer questions about the setup, logistics, and materials.
+FOSS Online sessions are recorded and recordings are posted on CyVerse's private YouTube channel for participants to review at any time (only those with the link can view).

 **Need help?**